INTERVIEW WITH Zephyr United

-Wright has some optimism for the latter part of 2021.
-“The good news for the travel industry is that a lot of people didn’t cancel outright, they just rebooked for next year.
-Most of our 2020 travelers that were booked just rolled over to 2021 and that’s really good news.
+Wright has some optimism for the future..
+“The good news for the travel industry is that a lot of people didn’t cancel outright, they just rebooked and that’s really good news.
 As for when international travel will return, Wright said, “What we’ve been telling people is that you don’t know when you can travel to Italy yet, but it’s probably not going to be in June.
 Because even if you get a vaccine here in April, it’s not clear that Italy is going to be ready to open their borders to people.”

 Still, the firm has optimism for a scomeback.
 “We have a lot of people booked on foreign tours, and most of those are booked in August or later,” said Wright.
 “In fact we’ve just added four new tours abroad for October and November.
 That’s when we feel people will be feeling safe to go and that’s when countries will be letting us in.”